-As shown on page 9, there are similarities in the results from both global and Nigerian perspectives.
-77 percent of those polled globally and 76 percent in Nigeria cited a formal board succession plan as an effective mechanism to build the "right" board composition-second only to robust board evaluations.
-However, 33 percent of respondents reported little or no discussion about board succession, and another 19 percent reported only informal discussion, when a seat needs to be filled in Nigeria.
-Only 10 percent reported that robust succession planning discussions were "in process".
-However, 38 percent of the respondents in Nigeria reported having "a formal succession plan, aligned with future needs, in place and periodically reviewed."
-While boards generally have become more focused in recent years on their critical role in succession planning for the chief executive officer and other executive directors, it appears many may be lagging in terms of the succession plans for non-executive directors.
-The Nigerian respondents however displayed a more positive trait in this regard compared to the results of the global respondents.
+As shown on page 9, 77 percent of those polled cited a formal board succession plan as an effective mechanism to build the "right" board composition-second only to board evaluations.
+However, 33 percent of respondents reported little or no discussion about board succession, and another 36 percent reported only informal discussion, when a seat needs to be filled.
+Just 17 percent reported that robust succession planning discussions were "in process," and only 14 percent reported having "a formal succession plan, aligned with future needs, in place and periodically reviewed."
+While boards generally have become more focused in recent years on their critical role in succession planning for the chief executive officer, it appears many may be lagging in terms of their own succession plans.
 A director recruitment specialist noted that boards in recent years "have taken an increasingly rigorous approach to the succession of the executive leadership team, with human resources most often the owner of a succession talent map which is reviewed regularly by the board."
-Boards can apply a similar approach to their own composition driven largely by the Nominations/Governance Committee.
+Boards can apply a similar approach to their own composition.